1. Select Your Deadline

 4. Make Your Test Plans or Submit a Test Waiver

-In the Executive MBA application process, we accept three standardized tests - the Executive Assessment (EA), the GMAT and the GRE, and we view these tests as equivalent.
-We also accept the MCAT and LSAT and offer standardized test waivers in select circumstances.
+In the Executive MBA application process, we accept several standardized tests - the Executive Assessment (EA), the GMAT, GRE, the MCAT and the LSAT and we view these tests equivalently.
+We also offer standardized test waivers in select circumstances.
+Given test center closures due to the current coronavirus pandemic, we have modified our test waiver approach for the remainder of the 2020 cycle.
+Please see our recent blog post for additional guidance.

 Self-reported scores are fine for the purposes of our application process, but you should also arrange for GMAC, ETS or Pearson Vue to send your official score report to the Darden Admissions office.